ShoshBeer/reddit-purple/public/features_list.md

 ## To do:

- - Change title and logo of site and repo
- - Error page should link back to home
  - Centre media and move it to where text goes
  - Add context of original comment that linked it?
  - Show more than 15 posts